vandabbin/nvidia-fan-control-linux/README.md

 Add a line to cron like this to enable automatic fan control:

 ```
-* * * * *	~/bin/fan-control curve
+* * * * *	~/fan-control.sh curve
 ```

 If you don't wish to use cron but instead prefer a persistant running script in the background then you can!

-First run in a terminal window
+Run the command below in a terminal window to set the .fancontrol configuration file to Persistant Curve.
+You can skip this command if you are running the script for the first time
 ```
-$ fan-control set pcurve
+$ fan-control.sh set pcurve
 ```
-This will create the .fancontrol configuration file and set it to Persistant Curve.
-You can then run the script in an active terminal window with
+then run the script in a terminal window with
 ```
-$ fan-control pcurve
+$ fan-control.sh pcurve
 ```

 Or set the script to run at login in the background

 ```
-fan-control pcurve &
+fan-control.sh pcurve &
 ```

 Currently to adjust Fan Curve settings you must manually edit the script.